COSC481W-2019Winter/classproject-activitease/README.md

 Hobby Tracker is not built for any specific thing, but aimed to let anyone practice something regularly, and track their progress.
-For eaxmple, in a case of playing Go, you have to practice almost everyday to improve our skills by solving life and death problems.
+For eaxmple, in a case of playing Go, you have to practice almost everyday to improve skills by solving life and death problems.
 The more you practice, the more likely you win a game.

 ## Team Mermber Roles